HaythamHany95/e-commerce/README.md

 # e_commerce

-A new Flutter project.
+A commercial application

-## Getting Started
+Practicing on my first Flutter application, and first things first `UI`

 This project is a starting point for a Flutter application.